-Enter your deposits for this quarter, including any overpayment from a prior quarter that you applied to this return.
+Enter your deposits for this guarter, including any overpayment from a prior guarter that you applied to this return.
 Also include in the amount shown any overpayment that you applied from filing Form 941-X, 941-X (PR), 944-X, or 944-X (SP) in the current quarter.
-Don't include any amount that you didn't deposit because you reduced your deposits in anticipation of the credit for qualified sick and family leave wages and/or the employee retention credit, as discussed in Notice 2020-22.
+Don't include any amount that you didn't deposit because you reduced your deposits in anticipation of the credit for qualified sick and family leave wages, the employee retention credit, and/or the COBRA premium assistance credit, as discussed in Notice 2020-22 and Notice 2021-24.

 13c.
-Refundable Portion of Credit for Qualified Sick and Family Leave Wages From Worksheet 1
+Refundable Portion of Credit for Qualified Sick and Family Leave Wages for Leave Taken Before April 1, 2021

-Businesses and tax-exempt organizations with fewer than 500 employees that provide paid sick leave under the EPSLA and/or provide paid family leave under the Expanded FMLA are eligible to claim the credit for qualified sick and family leave wages.
+Certain private employers with fewer than 500 employees that provide paid sick leave under the EPSLA and/or provide paid family leave under the Expanded FMLA are eligible to claim the credit for qualified sick and family leave wages.
 Enter the refundable portion of the credit for qualified sick and family leave wages from Worksheet 1, Step 2, line 2k.
-The credit for qualified sick and family leave wages consists of the qualified sick leave wages, the qualified family leave wages, the qualified health plan expenses allocable to those wages, and the employer share of Medicare tax allocable to those wages.
-The refundable portion of the credit is allowed after the employer share of social security tax is reduced to zero by nonrefundable credits.
+The credit for qualified sick and family leave wages consists of the qualified sick leave wages, the qualified family leave wages, the gualified health plan expenses allocable to those wages, and the employer share of Medicare tax allocable to those wages.
+The refundable portion of the credit is allowed after the employer share of social security tax is reduced to zero by nonrefundable credits that are applied against the employer share of social security tax.

 13d.
-Refundable Portion of Employee Retention Credit From Worksheet 1
+Refundable Portion of Employee Retention Credit

-Enter the refundable portion of the employee retention credit from Worksheet 1, Step 3, line 3i.
-The employee retention credit is 70% of the qualified wages you paid to your employees in the guarter.
-The refundable portion of the credit is allowed after the employer share of social security tax is reduced to zero by nonrefundable credits.
+Credit for wages paid after March 31, 2021, and before July 1, 2021 (second quarter).
+Enter the refundable portion of the employee retention credit from Worksheet 2, Step 2, line 2i.
+The employee retention credit is 70% of the qualified wages for the employee retention credit paid in the second quarter of 2021.
+The refundable portion of the credit is allowed after the employer share of social security tax is reduced to zero by nonrefundable credits that are applied against the employer share of social security tax.